Join Us

 History and Physical

 The history of patients with a complaint of radicular pain or muscle weakness should include inquiries about occupational risk factors, history of trauma, and pain patterns.
-Cervical radiculopathy is almost always unilateral, although, in rare cases, both nerves at a given level may be impacted.
+Cervical radiculopathy is almost always unilateral, although in rare cases, both nerves at a given level may be impacted.
 Those rare presentations can confound physical diagnosis and require acceleration to advanced imaging, especially in cases of trauma.

-When performing a physical examination, it is crucial to position the patient in a way that allows for the isolation of individual reflex arcs.
+When performing a physical examination, it is crucial to position the patient in a way that allows the isolation of individual reflex arcs.
 This helps accurately assess the patient's overall reflex response.
 Given the individual variation in deep tendon reflexes, comparing both sides of the neck is more important than overall magnitude.
 If there is nerve impingement, the affected side is reduced relative to the unaffected side.
 Reduced muscle strength, innervated by the affected nerve, is a significant physical sign.

-The spurling test, which compresses the foramina, helps diagnose likely radiculopathy.
+The Spurling test, which compresses the foramina, helps diagnose likely radiculopathy.
 With the head extended, the head should then be rotated.
 The test is positive if the pain radiates down the upper limb of the ipsilateral side of the rotation.
 In some cases, cervical traction can provide relief of radicular pain.

 Evaluation